adrianhopebailie/ilp-protocol-pxp/README.md

 In keeping with other protocols in the ILP stable, the framing protocol uses OER encoding.

+When using WebSockets the frames are always sent as binary messages.

 When using QUIC, the stream identifiers are used to correlate requests and replies so the correlation-id is not required.